Murder of Janet Acosta: Background

-Michael Anthony Tanzi was born on February 27, 1977, in the suburbs of Boston, his childhood was described as one full of loss, abuse and a lack of stability.
+Michael Anthony Tanzi was born on February 27, 1977, in the suburbs of Boston.
+His childhood was described as one full of loss, abuse and a lack of stability.
 Tanzi's lawyers said he was sexually molested by a childhood friend and physically and emotionally abused by his father.
 Tanzi's father became more violent toward his son as he was diagnosed with pancreatic cancer.
 According to Tanzi's mother, the abuse made Tanzi become more disruptive, angry and troublesome.
 One of Tanzi's friends said that Tanzi's father once slammed Tanzi's head into the side of a truck.
-Meanwhile his mother was not home that much according to the friend.
+Meanwhile his mother was not home that much, according to the friend.
 Tanzi also had many problems in school, academically and socially.
-His mother said he didn't get along with too many kids and was fighting with them over something regularly.
+His mother said he did not get along with too many kids and was fighting with them over something regularly.
 When Tanzi was around 11, his mother tried to take him to a meeting for sexual abuse victims, something he was vehemently against.
-His mother said he didn't want to talk to her about anything that happened to him.
+His mother said he did not want to talk to her about anything that happened to him.

 Early crimes and Holder murder

 Tanzi began committing a string of crimes in the suburbs of Boston as a young man.
 He was arrested in 1998, when he was around 21 years old, after stealing a van and breaking into a home in the Boston suburb of Brockton.
 He was sentenced to 18 months in prison but only served six months and was released in August 1999.
-After Tanzi's arrest for Acosta's murder, police say he confessed to killing 37-year-old Caroline D. Holder (1962 – August 11, 1999) in Brockton, Massachusetts months earlier.
+After Tanzi's arrest for Acosta's murder, police say he confessed to killing 37-year-old Caroline D. Holder (1962 – August 11, 1999) in Brockton, Massachusetts, months earlier.
 Holder was stabbed to death and beaten while she was working at a laundromat.
 Tanzi was never charged with her murder because of his death sentence.